 Overmixing is also the bane of muffins and quick bread.
 And when you consider that spooning batter into muffin cups requires dragging a spoon through the batter, which is no different than stirring it, you can understand why it is so important to use the fewest possible strokes when you mix the ingredients.

 What about losing the expendable gases as time drags on?
-Store-bought baking powder is almost always "double-acting," which means that it releases an initial burst of gas when it is combined with liquid, and then a second burst that is triggered by heat.
+Store-bought baking powder is almost always "double acting," which means that it releases an initial burst of gas when it is combined with liquid and then a second burst that is triggered by heat.
 So, while it is true that a certain amount of carbonated gas will be expended when the wet and dry ingredients come together, resting the batter does not affect the second burst of gas that happens in the oven.

 Filling Your Pans